Azure/terraform-provider-azapi/docs/index.md

 * `default_name` - (Optional) The default name to create the azure resource. `name` in each resource block can override the `default_name`.
 Conflicts with `default_name_prefix`, `default_naming_suffix`.
 Changing this forces new resources to be created.

-* `default_naming_prefix` - (Optional) The default name prefix to create the azure resource.
-Used together with `name` in each resource block.
-Conflicts with `default_name`.
-Changing this forces new resources to be created.

-* `default_naming_suffix` - (Optional) The default name suffix to create the azure resource.
-Used together with `name` in each resource block.
-Conflicts with `default_name`.
-Changing this forces new resources to be created.

 * `endpoint` - (Optional) A `endpoint` block as defined below.

 ---